Clastify logo

 For example:

-Some group 2 hydroxides dissolve only sparingly, so the state symbols can change depending on the metal and the conditions.
+Some group 2 hydroxides dissolve only slightly, so the state symbols can change depending on the metal and the conditions.

 Period 3 oxides change from basic to amphoteric to acidic across the period.